ashivercoding/JumpstartSalesProject/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [Sales and Marketing Teams] to consider the following:
+Based on the insights and findings above, the following is recommended to the Sales and Marketing teams:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

 * Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**